darkrenaissance/darkfi/doc/src/misc/darkirc/darkirc.md

 % # sudo make install darkirc
 ```

+## Installation (Android)

+This is for Android 64 bit (which is most phones).

+1. Setup Docker on your machine which may look like:
+    1. Install docker and docker-buildx packages.
+    2. Enable the docker daemon service.
+    3. Add your user to the docker group and refresh the session
+       (either with `su -c $USER` or logout/login).
+2. Run `cd bin/darkirc/ && make docker-android`.
+The resulting file will be
+   called `darkirc.aarch64-android`.
+Copy this to your phone.
+3. Install Termux and RevolutionIRC on F-Droid.
+4. You can access the phone storage from `/sdcard/` and copy the file
+   into the Termux home.
+5. Run `termux-wake-lock`.
+This stops Android suspending the daemon.
+6. Run the daemon.
+You can open new Termux sessions by swiping from
+   the left to bring up the sidebar.
+7. Connect the RevolutionIRC frontend.

+## Logs

+The public channels have [logs available](https://agorism.dev/log/), and
+additionally there is a mirror on telegram @darkfi_darkirc channel.
+You can also message @darkirc_bot with "sub" to avoid doxxing your username.
+Use "unsub" to unsubscribe.

 ## Usage (DarkFi Network)

 Upon compiling `darkirc` as described above, the preconfigured defaults